Joey Alexander: Career

 In September 2016, Alexander released his second album, Countdown (Motéma Music, 2016), named after the John Coltrane track.
-The album featured his trio of Dan Chmielinski and Ulysses Owens, augmented by bassist Larry Grenadier and saxophonist Chris Potter.
+It featured his trio of Dan Chmielinski and Ulysses Owens, augmented by bassist Larry Grenadier and saxophonist Chris Potter.
 On 28 April 2017, Alexander made his debut appearance at the New Orleans Jazz and Heritage Festival.

 September 2017 saw the release of Alexander's third album, titled Joey.
 Monk.
 Live!
 (Motéma Music, 2017), is a collection of seven songs by Thelonious Monk recorded live at Jazz at Lincoln Center's Appel Room in June 2017, released concurrently with his nomination as Music Scholar by the T. Washington Scholars program in August.
 His fourth album, titled Eclipse (Motéma Music, 2018), was released in May 2018.

 On 18 August 2018, Alexander performed at the opening ceremony of the 2018 Asian Games in Jakarta, Indonesia.

-His fifth album, titled Origin, was released on 20 May 2022 by Mack Avenue.
-Origin is Alexander's first album to feature entirely original compositions.
-Past collaborators Kendrick Scott and Larry Grenadier return, alongside featured musicians Gilad Hekselman and Chris Potter.
+In 2020, Alexander released Warna, his fifth album under Verve Records.
+His sixth album, Origin, was released on 20 May 2022 by Mack Avenue.
+It is Alexander's first album of entirely original compositions.
+Past collaborators Kendrick Scott and Larry Grenadier return, with featured musicians Gilad Hekselman and Chris Potter.